RaviShankar000/GorillaPresenter/filesystem/presentation.md

 {{{icon american-football-outline}}}

+# Built-in CSS Classes

+# Custom CSS Classes

-# Using with iPhoneOS/iPadOS
+# Using Gorilla Presenter with iOS

 Unfortunately, most web browsers for iPhoneOS and/or iPadOS do not allow you to open HTML files (like a GorillaPresenter presentation) from the local file system.
 It is widely believed that Apple does this to prevent web applications (again, like GorillaPresenter) from competing with the App Store.

 There is a workaround which requires installing the Microsoft Edge Browser.

-        {{{menu
+{{{branch
-        Get the Microsoft Edge Browser for iOS|~https://apps.apple.com/us/app/microsoft-edge-ai-browser/id1288723196}}}
+Get the Microsoft Edge Browser for iOS|~https://apps.apple.com/us/app/microsoft-edge-ai-browser/id1288723196 }}}

-# Built-in CSS Classes

-# Custom CSS Classes